By Savanah Mandeville

 Susan B. Anthony – A social reformer and women’s rights activist who played a pivotal role in the women’s suffrage movement.
 She traveled, lectured, and canvassed across the nation for the vote.
 She also campaigned for the abolition of slavery, the right for women to own their own property and retain their earnings, and she advocated for women’s labor organizations.
 In 1900, Anthony persuaded the University of Rochester to admit women.

-Ida B. Wells – An African American journalist, newspaper editor, suffragist, sociology, feminist, and an early leader of the Civil Rights Movement.
+Ida B. Wells – An African American journalist, newspaper editor, suffragist, sociologist, feminist, and an early leader of the Civil Rights Movement.
 She was one of the founders of the NAACP in 1909.
 She was active in women’s rights and the women’s suffrage movement, establishing several notable women’s organizations.

 Accomplishments of the First Wave:

-Accomplishments of the movement included legal rights such as those to own and control property, get a divorce, create a Will, control the wages they earned and, most importantly, suffrage.
+Accomplishments of the movement included legal rights such as those to own and control property, get a divorce, create a will, control the wages they earned and, most importantly, suffrage.
 In 1920, the 19th Amendment was signed into law, granting all women the right to vote in all 50 states.

-Some scholars argue that the First Wave of Feminism extends to the 1940s, beginning with the advent of the “The New Woman” feminist ideal.
+Some scholars argue that the First Wave of Feminism extends to the 1940s, beginning with the advent of the “The New Woman” (aka Gibson Girl) feminist ideal.
 The term was coined by writer Sarah Grand in her article “The New Aspect of the Woman Question” published in the North American Review in March 1894.

 The New Woman ideal eventually gave rise to the Flappers of the 1920s who are characterized as young women who wore short skirts, bobbed their hair, wore makeup, listened to jazz, lived alone or with other young women in the cities, and flaunted their disdain for what was then considered proper behavior.